Skip to main content

 Media Specialist Preparation

 The Division of School Library Media Programs (SLMP) works with local colleges and universities to provide information and support to MCPS staff members in regard to each university's graduate programs.
 The following programs involve field experiences, practical training, theoretical and research-based foundation on the field of information studies, and supervisory support by colleges, universities, and MCPS cooperating media specialists.
 Interested candidates will need to research each program to determine the best fit for their circumstances.
 While some programs offer a face-to-face classroom experience, others are completely online and others are a hybrid of the two models.
-All programs below result in fulfilling the Maryland Department of Education certification requirements for School Library Media Specialist.
+All programs below result in fulfilling the Maryland Department of Education Certification Requirements for School Library Media Specialist.

 Location: Maryland